 In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40), which addresses issuer's accounting for certain modifications or exchanges of freestanding equity-classified written call options.
 The amendments in this update are effective for all companies for annual periods beginning after December 15, 2021.
 The Company adopted the standard effective January 1, 2022.
-The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures.
+The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures, and has determined that the adoption did not have a significant impact on its condensed consolidated financial statements and related disclosures.